funvill/funvill.github.io/_pages/tools.md

 - [Logitech MX Master](http://www.logitech.com/en-ca/product/mx-master) - Best mouse I have ever had.
 Wireless, adaptive scroll wheel auto-shift from click-to-click to hyper-fast scroll.
 - [Pixel 3](https://store.google.com/ca/product/pixel_3) - Android phone.
 It's old now but it suits my needs and I have not had a reason to upgrade.
-- [Dell 27 USB-C Ultrathin Monitor: S2719DC](https://www.dell.com/en-ca/shop/dell-27-usb-c-ultrathin-monitor-s2719dc/apd/210-aqpv/monitors-monitor-accessories) and [Dell UltraSharp 27 4K](https://www.dell.com/en-ca/shop/ultrasharp-27-4k-usb-c-monitor-u2720q/apd/210-avjv/monitors-monitor-accessories) - Do not recommend see this post [Do not buy from Dell](/dont-buy-from-dell/).
+- [Dell 27 USB-C Ultrathin Monitor: S2719DC](https://www.dell.com/en-ca/shop/dell-27-usb-c-ultrathin-monitor-s2719dc/apd/210-aqpv/monitors-monitor-accessories) and [Dell UltraSharp 27 4K](https://www.dell.com/en-ca/shop/ultrasharp-27-4k-usb-c-monitor-u2720q/apd/210-avjv/monitors-monitor-accessories) - Do not recommend.
+See this post [Do not buy from Dell](/dont-buy-from-dell).
 - [Logitech G610 Orion](https://www.tomsguide.com/us/logitech-g610-orion,review-3506.html) - A great mechanical keyboard with media keys and volume dial.
 I got into the keyboard crazy a few years ago and got a bunch of strange-looking keyboards but I always came back to this one.
 It great and just works.

 # What would be your dream setup?

 With working from home my office took over the entire living room of my 540 Square Feet (50 Square Meters) apartment.
-I have to box up a lot of my project and living room to fit my office.
+I have to box up a lot of my project and living room furniture to fit my office.
 My dream setup would live in a larger place with a separate room for my office, preferably surrounded by art and house plants.

 I think a [Every Day Calendar](https://www.kickstarter.com/projects/simonegiertz/the-every-day-calendar) would help me keep up with my good habits.
 I tried to make a few versions but nothing compares to the real version.